driverfury/mnml/README.md

 It's an emulator of the [Simplest CPU](https://github.com/slu4coder/Minimal-UART-CPU-System).

-You can build the emultor with the following commad:
+You can build the emulator with the following commad:

 ```bash
 ./gcc -ansi -Wall -Werror -DSTANDALONE -o emu emu.c